Skip to Content

 Preparing the pot

-1..
-First, to make the terracotta pots look like concrete pots, paint them with grey paint.
-Smudge with a paper towel as the paint dries, to give an uneven concrete look.
+Step 1: First, to make the terracotta pots look like concrete pots, paint them with grey paint.
+Gently smudge with a paper towel as the paint dries to achieve an uneven concrete look.

 To make the soil slice a section of the champaign cork (about 5mm thick) and place it in the painted pot.